 Freshly marinated shrimp or sauejang is a food descendant of the Gejang.
-The preparation is almost similar as shown by Simmy on Rizzle.
-It's basically fresh shrimp left to marinate in soy and chili mixtures, which is then eaten raw.
-This dish again can be eaten just as is or with rice or perilla leaves in order to balance the salt/spiciness.
+The preparation is almost similar, as shown by Simmy on Rizzle.
+It’s basically fresh shrimp left to marinate in soy and chili mixtures, which is then eaten raw.
+Again, this dish can be eaten just as is or with rice or perilla leaves to balance the salt/spiciness.

 Which of these dishes would you want to try?